Will the Infrastructure Bill Raise Your Crypto Taxes?

 What about Section 6050I?

-The infrastructure also expands Section 6050I so that any person or entity who receives more than $10,000 in virtual assets must file a report with the IRS with the sender’s personal information.
+The infrastructure bill also expands Section 6050I so that any person or entity who receives more than $10,000 in virtual assets must file a report with the IRS with the sender’s personal information.

 Consider the following scenario.